Dmarine2022/NLA-project_materials/README.md

-TO DEAL WITH BDL (non detect-ND),we use half detection limit NLA Toxin MDL MICX = 0.1 ug/L; CYLSPER = 0.05 ug/L
+To deal with BDL (non detect-ND),we use half detection limit NLA Toxin MDL MICX = 0.1 ug/L; CYLSPER = 0.05 ug/L